 Notion Foundations: Page Layouts

-Page layout intro
+Page layouts intro example

 Notion is designed to get thoughts out of your head and onto the page.
 Once they’re there, you can rearrange, organize, and structure them to think and write more clearly